rgeirhos/object-recognition/README.md

 Please don't hesitate to contact me at robert.geirhos@uni-tuebingen.de or open an issue in case there is any question!

+This README is structured according to the repo's structure: one header per subdirectory.

+## code
+This subdirectory contains all image manipulation code used in our experiments (conversion to grayscale, adding noise, eidolon distortions, ..).
+The main method of image-manipulation.py walks you through the various degradations.
+Note that the eidolon manipulation that we use in one of our experiments is based on the [Eidolon github repository](https://github.com/gestaltrevision/Eidolon), which you'll need to download / clone if you'd like to use it.
+Note that we found and fixed a bug in the Python version of the toolbox, for which we created a pull request in August 2016 which has not (yet?) been merged (as of May 2017).
+Make sure to collect the files from the pull request as well, otherwise you'll get different images!

 ## raw-data
 Every .csv raw data file has a header with the **bold** categories below, here's what they stand for: